programmingwithlevi/programmingwithlevi/README.md

-I'm a self-taught developer, uploading React projects weekly.
+I'm a self-taught front-end developer.